srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/README.md

 `patch(1)`, the helper applies local rename-bearing Git diffs with `git apply`.
 This keeps its prepared pathname layout consistent with Portage.

-Linux 7.1.3 defaults the ArmChina NPU to the R2P0 userspace ABI used by `cix-noe-umd` 2.0.2.
+Linux 7.1.3 imports the ArmChina NPU source directly from `cixtech/cix_opensource__npu_driver` commit `047b23e`, instead of using the legacy Sky1 NPU patch as the source preimage.
+It defaults that driver to the R2P0 userspace ABI used by `cix-noe-umd` 2.0.2.
 The imported R2P2 implementation remains opt-in through `npu-r2p2-abi`.
+The R2P0 overlay preserves all 32 ASID entries in `struct aipu_cap`, keeping `AIPU_IOCTL_QUERY_CAP` at the `0x1a8` argument size encoded by that userspace runtime, and carries both prepare-time and build-time size assertions.

 The R2P2 import renames the v3.2 register definitions from `v3_1.h` to `v3_2.h`.
 The R2P0 `71993` patch applies its debug-dispatch conversion directly to that renamed header, matching the pathname produced by Portage.
+`kconfig_update.py` also rejects trees whose ISA markers and ASID ABI width do not agree.

 ## Upstream tracking